hevans90/oa3-api-defender/mock-api/README.md

 ## Quickstart

-Fork or clone the repo, `cd mock-api`, yarn install, and then open 3 terminals.
+Fork or clone the repo, `cd mock-api`, yarn install, and then open 2 terminals.

-1. `npm run watch:api` to watch for typescript changes in the `src/api` directory, and re-compile on the fly.

-2. `npm run test` to watch for changes to `dist/api` spec files, and re-run tests on the fly.
+1. `npm run test` to run spec files using [jasmine-ts](https://www.npmjs.com/package/jasmine-ts) in watch mode.

-3. `npm run serve:dev` to run the API on `localhost:4040` using ts-node.
+2. `npm run serve:dev` to run the API on `localhost:4040` using [ts-node](https://www.npmjs.com/package/ts-node) in watch mode.

 ___